Work it out: The best fitness classes in London

 Classes from £23, membership from £90 per month, visit bloklondon.com

 Equinox’s three London locations rank among some of the most luxurious health clubs in the capital, with spas, members' lounges and steam rooms as standard.
 But, before you can sit back and relax in the sauna, you’re going to need to earn your downtime.
-Enter Athletic Training classes.
+Enter Sculpt classes.
+Otherwise known as body conditioning classes, these workouts range from dance-inspired sessions to core-focused classes – and our favourite is the Band Burn.
+Designed to create lean muscle, perfect posture, and more mobile joints with just a band and gliding disc, expect plenty of squats, pushes, pulls, lunges, and rolls in timed intervals.
+Will you be exhausted?
+Yes.
+Will it be worth it?
+Absolutely.

-Memberships from £200 per month, visit equinox.com
+Memberships from £270 per month, visit equinox.com

-Wattbike at Third Space, across London
+Wattbike at Third Space

 Third Space doesn't do things by halves.
-At its eight venues in key London locations, including Moorgate, Mayfair, Canary Wharf, Soho and Islington, you'll find acres of floor space, rows and rows of equipment, yoga studios, pools, saunas and quite possibly the chicest changing rooms in the city.
+At its 13 venues in key London locations, including Moorgate, Mayfair, Canary Wharf, Soho and Islington, you'll find acres of floor space, rows and rows of equipment, yoga studios, pools, saunas and quite possibly the chicest changing rooms in the city.
 Accordingly, the range of classes on offer is equally all-encompassing, with 44 workouts offered across disciplines including swimming, dance, combat, strength and conditioning, yoga and athletic training.
 The star of the show, however, is its Wattbike class.
 Endorsed by British Cycling, this innovative class replicates the feel of a real ride while also analysing your technique and adapting the challenge to maximise performance.

-Memberships from £210 per month, visit thirdspace.london
+Memberships from £240 per month, visit thirdspace.london